wanderine/ASSIST/GANsegmentation/README.md

 Run train.py, wait a couple of days...

-Warning: This code does not work with too new graphics cards, like RTX 3090 from the Ampere architecture.
+Warning: This code does not work with too new graphics cards, like RTX 3090 from the Ampere architecture, as the code is using TF 1.14.